cortexproject/cortex/docs/configuration/config-file-reference.md

 [metric_relabel_configs: <relabel_config...> | default = ]

 # The maximum number of series for which a query can fetch samples from each
-# ingester.
-This limit is enforced only in the ingesters (when querying samples
+# ingester and block storage.
+This limit is enforced in the ingesters and block
-# not flushed to the storage yet) and it's a per-instance limit.
-This limit is
+# storage and it's a per-instance limit.
-# ignored when running the Cortex blocks storage.
 # CLI flag: -ingester.max-series-per-query
 [max_series_per_query: <int> | default = 100000]